SwapneelM/dotfiles/README.md

 Read more about zsh: [Source Forge](http://zsh.sourceforge.net/)

-## Cool-ass Modifications to the Terminal
+## More Cool Modifications to the Terminal
 * For more cool tutorials check out this section on [Awesome ZSH Plugins](https://github.com/unixorn/awesome-zsh-plugins#generic-zsh)

 ## Additional Stuff